-If you own land or property that is crossed by (or next to) a river, stream or ditch, you are a riparian owner.
+If you own land or property next to a river, stream or ditch you are a riparian owner.
 Under common law, riparian owners possess rights and responsibilities pertaining to any stretch of watercourse which falls within or follows the boundaries of their property.
-It is normally presumed that a riparian owner owns land up to the centre line of a non-tidal watercourse where the watercourse itself forms a boundary, even if this is not denoted on the Land Registry plan for the property.
+A riparian owner usually owns land up to the centre line of a non-tidal watercourse where the watercourse itself forms a boundary, even if this is not denoted on the Land Registry plan for the property.